 Editor's Note: This post is updated for the 2019-20 school year.

 If you're sending your little one off to kindergarten at a Wake County public school this fall, this week marks the beginning of kindergarten registration for the school system.

-Kindergarten registration starts on Thursday.
-Then, parents can head to their child's base school to sign their child up for the next school year.
+Kindergarten registration in Wake County starts on Monday, Jan.
+7. Then, parents can head to their child's base school to sign their child up for the next school year.
 You'll need to bring with you a variety of documents and information.
 Wake's website has all of the details.

 So are you wondering whether you should sign up your rising Wake County kindergartner for school now or wait until later?
 Here are five reasons why you should go ahead and get it done as soon as you can:

 1. Because you want to send your child to a magnet school

 The magnet school application period in Wake runs through Jan.
 30. You can't apply for a kindergarten spot at a magnet school until you have registered your child at his base school.
 So get that first step out of the way.

 2. To get your child excited about kindergarten

 With both of my kids, we made registration day a big day!
 We took pictures, talked it up and made it fun.
 Once we signed up, we talked about how the school, our base school, was their school.
 We played on the playground.
 For my younger daughter, we put things in the folder we brought home from the school.
 We chatted with the teachers and administrators as we walked in to drop her older sister off.
 There are lots of things you can do to get your child excited for this big step.
 This is one of them.